LumiaChain/HyperStaking-contracts/README.md

 ## Foundry Integration

-The foundry-plugin has been added to this project to enhance testing and development, allowing for the integration of external tools and libraries, such as Solmate, to streamline the development process.
+The foundry-plugin has been added to this project to enhance testing and development, allowing for the integration of external tools and libraries, such as Solmate.